HebaruSan/AtomicTech-Inc.-Junkyards/README.md

 2.)
 Open the Zip.

 3.)
-Drag and drop the AT-Junkyards-Mainfolder into KSP's GameData Folder.
+Drag and drop the AT-Junkyards-Main folder into KSP's GameData Folder.

 4.)
 Profit!

 IMPORTANT

 This requires ModuleManager, Snacks!, and Atomic Technologies Incorporated to function.

+Another Note: Snacks! isn't 100% required but